 City facilities are open as of August 2, 2021 for public in-person services, with the exception of fire stations that will remain closed to the public until further notice.
 Many city services are available online.
 Find more information as well as resources for businesses and residents here:

-Kirkland multifamily residents who want to compost now have a new option: a pilot community food scrap drop-off program, now at two locations.
+Kirkland multifamily residents who want to compost now have a new option: a community food scrap drop-off program, now at two locations.
 Any apartment or condo resident who does not have access to a compost cart at their complex can bring food scraps to our drop-off locations in downtown Kirkland or Juanita.

 There are now two locations for residents to drop off food scraps for composting: City Hall and North Kirkland Community Center.

 We know that many Kirkland residents would like to compost their food scraps, but their apartment or condo complex might not be interested in or qualify for our on-site compost program.
-We are piloting this community food scrap drop-off program, inspired by a program in New York, to provide better access to composting for our multifamily residents.
+We are providing this community food scrap drop-off program, inspired by a program in New York, to provide better access to composting for our multifamily residents.